Common ragweed is found throughout the United States, causing problems

 the size of a dime.
 Plant growth habit is either upright or prostate.

-In the prostrate or spreading form, eclipta commonly roots at
+In the prostrate or spreading form, eclipta commonly roots at nodes.

-Common lambsquarters is a small seeded annual broadleaf species
+Common lambsquarters is a small seeded annual broadleaf species particularly

-on their undersides even in the seedling stage.
+even in the seedling stage.

 Texas panicum is an aggressive, relatively large-seeded annual grass